 A railway poster from 1873 tempting Yorkshire folk to sample the delights of Alton Towers and Dovedale.
 Trains left Leeds at 6am, returning from Alton Station at 7.30 in the evening, the eight-shilling first class ticket including admission to the gardens.
-The small print includes a warning that the gate keepers were under strict instruction to bar anyone “with articles of any description for sale”.
+The small print includes a warning that the gate keepers were under strict instruction to bar anyone “with articles of any description for sale”.The two and a half million visitors who make their way through the Moorlands every year to sample whiteknuckle thrills at Alton Towers are following a well worn path.

 For the stately Towers and their grounds have been a pleasure-seekers’ place of pilgrimage for close on 150 years.
 Ever since the gardens were opened to the public in 1860, huge numbers have enjoyed a trip to Alton, whether to picnic amongst the shrubbery in Victorian times, listen to band concerts during the Twenties or enjoy the fairground rides that started to be introduced during the Fifties.